What Is Anorexia Nervosa? | Eating Disorders Victoria

 What is anorexia nervosa?

-Anorexia nervosa is a psychological illness that has serious physical, emotional and social consequences.
-It is characterised by body image distortion with an obsessive fear of gaining weight, which manifests itself through depriving the body of food.
+Anorexia nervosa is characterised by body image distortion with an obsessive fear of gaining weight, which manifests itself through depriving the body of food.
 It often coincides with increased levels of exercise.
+When identifying anorexia nervosa, it’s important to remember that:

-Restricting type — this is the most commonly known type of anorexia nervosa, whereby a person severely restricts their food intake.
-Restriction may take many forms (e.g. maintaining very low calorie count, restricting types of food eaten, eating only one meal a day) and may follow obsessive and rigid rules (e.g. only eating food of one colour).
+This is the most commonly known type of anorexia nervosa, whereby a person severely restricts their food intake.
+Restriction may take many forms (e.g. maintaining very low-calorie count, restricting types of food eaten, eating only one meal a day) and may follow obsessive and rigid rules (e.g. only eating food of one colour).

 RECOVERY STORIES